ba0f3/docker-magma/README.md

-Warning: this image is wip, it might not works yet

 ## Notes:
 - You must create database schema manually
 - Container must run with `--privileged` flag in order to create secure mapped memory, else you must set magma.secure.memory.enable to false